Sunderland Football Echo Ceases To Be Paper

 The Famous Casey Ball On The Front

 Obviously, as we can see in the images below, when Sunderland won, the casey ball was happy.
 However, when Sunderland lost, the ball was sad.
 When the Black Cats drew, the ball was indeed indifferent.
 Furthermore, if you have an image of this indifferent casey ball, please send it in.
-In fact, it will go in the middle of the following images.
+Then we can slot it in the middle of the following images.

 Sunderland AFC has such a proud history and was once known as the “Bank of England” club.
 In effect, Sunderland stayed in the top flight for an age.
 Back in 1958, following Sunderland’s shock relegation from the top flight, the Football Echo come out printed in white!

 In view of the fact that the paper version will vanish, what happens next?
-In essence, the Football Echo will be online and available to a wider audience for free!
+Well, the Football Echo will be online and available to a wider audience for free!

-The Sunderland Blog wishes that the online Football Echo does indeed stay free.
-We also send regards to all those involved in bringing a quality read to Wearside over the years.
+Wearside Online wishes that the online Football Echo does indeed stay free.
+We also send regards to all those involved in bringing a quality read to the area over the years.
 Should Sunderland achieve a cup win or the league title, then surely a special production will come our way.